 People called because there was a need for this type of business.
 Accidental landlords were just arriving on the scene, and they needed their properties managed.

-Now, there’s less of a need for fancy phone systems and direct mail campaigns, and there’s better marketing through Google AdWords and Pay-Per-Click.
+Now, there’s less of a need for fancy phone systems and direct mail campaigns, and there’s better marketing through Google Ads and Pay-Per-Click.
 Brock says those marketing platforms have been life changing.
 And, he knows his numbers.

 2017 Marketing Numbers: